ihmeuw/vivarium_research/docs/source/models/cause.rst

   referred to as the at-risk population, is defined as the population that * does not* have the condition of interest; in other words, the susceptible population that is at risk of developing the condition.
-Notably, the number of individuals in this population will change overtime as the following events occur:
+Notably, the number of individuals in this population will change over time as the following events occur:

      - Members of the at-risk population develop the condition and are no longer susceptible